MrJSwotinsky/AP_Computer_Science_Principles/Unit_0_Digital_Information/Daily_Assignments/Unit_0_Assignment_05_Due_Thu_Sept_12_AP_Classroom_Practice_02_Overflow_And_Roundoff_Errors.md

-# Unit 0, Assignment 05: AP Classroom Practice 02 - Overflow and Rounding
+# Unit 0, Assignment 05: AP Classroom Practice 02 - Overflow and Roundoff Errors
 Due: Thursday, September 12th 2024

 1. Sign in to your AP Classroom account.